 Watt explains that these ‘generally produce better results’ but that they can also result in skin damage.
 Unfortunately, this means most people need to take 6-8 week breaks between sessions to allow the skin to recover, so if you’re in need of a speedy removal process, it’s not the one to go for.
 These lasers can also cause some of the same side effects as q-switched lasers, with burns, pain and frosting being fairly common.

 Laser tattoo removal can really vary in price, depending on where you go, who does the procedure, and where you live.
 In the UK, you’ll usually pay around £150-£800 per session, meaning the longer it takes to remove your ink, the more it can set you back financially.
+Our laser tattoo removal costs are highlighted to help you plan.

 4. NAAMA laser tattoo removal technology